Staff Wellbeing

 Senior Advisor, Department for Psychological Support to Prison and Probation Officers Croatia

-Advisor of Personnel management department, Lithuanian Prison Service
+Psychologist of Personnel management unit, Human Resources Management Division, Lithuanian Prison Service

 Lee Currie